 After the 1950s, television development reached a bit of a peak in the 1980s, with the most major changes and improvements coming in this period.
 In 1993, about 98% of American households owned at least one television set.

 Of course, the most significant change to television sets over the past few decades has been related to connectivity, size, and other aesthetic improvements.
 Today, instead of relying solely on cables or other older materials, television sets boast connectivity through Wi-Fi, Bluetooth, and other new wireless methods.
-What’s more, people today are frequently “cutting the cord” and moving away from traditional cable television.
+What’s more, people today are frequently “cutting the cord” and moving away from traditional cable television, keeping their TV on for many hours at a time.

 Rest assured, it is now easier than ever before to enjoy television, both for its entertainment value and for its newer, more functional models.